AguaClara/AguaClara.github.io/README.md

 5. Cd into the _site directory to go into the inner repo.
 Some files will have been changed by Jekyll.
 You can see the changed built files with the `$git status` command.
 6. Commit the changed files and push to the master branch.
 7. Confirm Github is displaying the website correctly by visiting http://aguaclara.github.io.
 It might take up to 5 minutes to update.

+### Developing a new feature
+These steps outline the entire feature development cycle:

+1. Go to development branch on AguaClara.github.io repo

+`git checkout development`

+2. Make sure your local branch is up to date

+`git pull origin development`

+3. Create a new feature branch off of the development branch

+`git checkout -b yourname_featurename development`

+4. Work on your feature.
+Commit often, with useful commit messages!

+`git add -all`

+`git commit -m “yourmessage”`

+5. When your feature is finished, push to the remote branch of your feature

+`git push -u origin yourname_featurename`

+6. Go to our git project on your desktop, click “new pull request”

+7. Set “base” to development, set “compare” to your feature, review the comparison it shows you

+8. In the body of your pull request, describe your feature, and mention the members of your team.
+This will notify them that you’ve submitted a pull request for them to review.

+9. If everything checks out, a team member can accept the pull request and merge the two branches.
+If the merge can be completed automatically, you can do it straight from the web.
+If not, click the (i) for more info on what to do, or follow the instructions towards the bottom of this tutorial.

+10. After a successful merge, delete the old feature branch

+`git branch -d yourname_featurename`